HL7NZ/nhi/input/pagecontent/maintainContact.md

   * The NHI is validated.
   * The Patient version-id is validated.
   * The contact details are  validated.
-  * If all request parameters are valid the name.preferred boolean is set to TRUE on the requested name and FALSE on the current preferred name.
+  * If all request parameters are valid the contact details are updated on the NHI

 #### Add-contact - Example request